claudiacordobam/UI_TransportCaseStudy/README.md

 **Claudia Córdoba**

-Multimedia student exploring the intersection of technology, physics, and creativity.
+Multimedia student exploring the intersection of technology and creativity.

 ---